Shopify/shopify_theme/README.md

 ## Commands

 `theme download`

 Downloads the theme files from your store to your computer.

 `theme upload path/to/file`

 Uploads a single file to your store.
 You can also upload directories by using the wildcard character.
 The command `theme upload assets/*` will upload all files in the assets directory.

 `theme remove path/to/file`

 Remove a single file from your store.
 You can also remove directories by using the wildcard character, similar to the theme upload command.
 The command theme `remove assets/*` will remove all files in the assets directory.

 `theme replace`

+**This command can be destructive so it should be used with caution.**

 This command replaces all store files with local files; it ensures the store theme files mirrors the files locally.
-This command can be destructive so it should be used with caution.
 If you are familiar with FTP or SFTP to upload files to a server, this is similar but not exactly the same.
 In addition to transferring files, it will delete any theme files in your store that are not present locally.

 `theme watch`

 Once this command is entered, it continuously monitors files for changes.
 If a change is detected, it automatically uploads that file to your store.
 This is similar to [grunt watch](https://github.com/gruntjs/grunt-contrib-watch).
 To stop theme watch press CRTL + C.

 `theme open`

 This command opens your store in the default browser specified on your computer.

-`theme bootstrap api_key password store theme_name [master]` This command is useful if you are starting a brand new theme.
+`theme bootstrap api_key password store theme_name [master]`

+This command is useful if you are starting a brand new theme.
 It automatically populates your store with a fresh copy of the [Shopify Timber framework](http://shopify.github.io/Timber/).
 If you haven’t heard of Timber, it is a theme framework designed for specifically for Shopify themes, made by Shopify.
 If you enjoy using frameworks like [Bootstrap](http://getbootstrap.com/) or [Foundation](http://foundation.zurb.com/) for your projects, you’ll certainly find Timber useful.

 The bootstrap command requires several parameters: